Angry Birds: Angry Birds Activity Parks

 Rovio opened "Activity Parks" of the game.
 The first one opened in Lightwater Valley, England, with dance floors, playgrounds that include slides, and touchscreen devices for visitors to play Angry Birds.
 The attraction also opened in Vuokatti, Finland, with obstacle courses and races, and a separate "Angry Birds Town" with kids' cars.

 A park opened in Malaysia, but closed after six years on 5 April 2021 due to the COVID-19 pandemic.

 Angry Birds Space Encounter

 In June 2013, Rovio and NASA opened the Angry Birds Space Encounter theme park at the Kennedy Space Center.
 It offers creating characters and shooting birds at pigs, as in the video game.
 It also opened in the Space Center Houston.

 Angry Birds World

 Angry Birds World theme park at Doha Festival City opened in April 2019; the indoor part had opened in June 2018.

 Angry Birds Not-So-Mini Golf

 Rovio opened a miniature Angry Birds golf course at American Dream Meadowlands in East Rutherford NJ USA on 1 October 2020.

 Reception

-The first Angry Birds game received critical acclaim for its gameplay and style, and is considered one of the greatest video games ever made.
+The first Angry Birds game received critical acclaim for its gameplay and style, and is considered one of the greatest video games ever made, having also been inducted into the World Video Game Hall of Fame.

 According to review aggregator website Metacritic, four games in the franchise received a score of 80% and above, while the other games received scores below 60%.

+Aggregate review scores As of 8 November 2025.